kalavattam/2023_Greenlaw-et-al/results/2022-1101/scraps.md

 <a id="filter-bams-to-retain-only-s-cerevisiae-alignments-2022-1128"></a>
 ### Filter `.bam`s to retain only *S. cerevisiae* alignments (2022-1128)
-`#TODO #INPROGRESS` Pick up with alignment for the two approaches, including bam-to-fastq conversion, then move on to implementing calls to `rCorrector`
+- `#DONE` Pick up with alignment for the two approaches, including `bam`-to-`fastq` conversion, then move on to implementing calls to `rCorrector`
-`#NOTETOSELF #THINKING #20221128` We completed the genome-free and genome-guided styles of `STAR` alignment; next step is to review my handwritten notes and then implement filtering-by-species scripts (genome-free, genome-guided) and bam-to-fastq scripts (genome-free)... and then what?
+- #DONE` We completed the genome-free and genome-guided styles of `STAR` alignment; next step is to review my handwritten notes and then implement filtering-by-species scripts (genome-free, genome-guided) and `bam`-to-`fastq` scripts (genome-free)... and then what?
-`#NOTETOSELF #THINKING #20221128` Also, want to get some kind of rename/organization script in place for the `.bam`s output by `STAR`
+- `#DONE` Also, want to get some kind of rename/organization script in place for the `.bam`s output by `STAR`

 ```bash
 #!/bin/bash